-Mr. Khalid Al Sada has 22 years of banking experience.
+Mr. Khalid Al Sada has 23 years of banking experience.
 He started his career with the QNB Group in December 2004 as an Islamic Retail Branch Manager and, since then, has held positions such as Head of QNB First, Head of Islamic Business Development & Quality Assurance and Head of AGM International Business Development & Performance.
 Currently, Mr. Al Sada serves as General Manager of the International Banking Department where he is responsible for the overall development of QNB's overseas businesses and management of the international network of branches.
-Mr. Al Sada is currently a member of the Board of QNB Indonesia and QNB Syria.
+Mr. Al Sada is currently a member of the board of QNB Indonesia, QNB Al Ahli in Egypt and Al-Mansour Investment Bank in Iraq.